neutrino-cern/neutrino-cern.github.io/README.md

 # [Neutrino Group Docs](https://neutrino-cern.github.io/)

 This is the documentation of the CERN Neutrino Group.
-It contains useful information for newcomers and also points them to other useful resources.
+It contains information for newcomers (and current members) and also points them to other useful resources.

 ## How to add new articles:
 Clone this repository or use the GitHub online editor directly.
 To do this, you must have the necessary permissions (i.e. you must be added as a collaborator in the repository- send a message in the Slack channel).